codrsens/senasrepos/README.md

-# projectsForCit
+# firstProject
-For CIT 591 MCIT Class
+For files on eclipse